taichi-dev/taichi/docs/arithmetics.rst

 .. note::

-  The ``%`` operator in Taichi follows the Python-style instead of C-style, e.g.:
+  The ``%`` operator in Taichi follows the Python style instead of C style, e.g.:

   .. code-block:: python